Smooth densities for SDEs driven by subordinated Brownian motion with Markovian switching: Smooth density

-Notice that $S'_t$ has finite moments of all order, the results above also hold for the process $(X'_t,\al'_t)$.
-Hence, we intend to find the relation between the semigroups $P_t$ and $P'_t$, so that we can estimate the semigroup $P_t$ through by estimating $P'_t$.
-Following the steps of subsection 3.3 in \cite{Z1}, we first give out two lemmas whose proofs are almost the same with Lemmas 3.9 and 3.10 in \cite{Z1}, so we omit the proof.
+Notice that $S'_t$ has finite moments of all order, then the results above hold for the process $(X'_t,\al_t)$.
+We now proceed to find the relation between the semigroups $P_t$ and $P'_t$, so that we can estimate the semigroup $P_t$ via $P'_t$.

+Following the steps in \cite[Section 3.3]{Z1}, we first give two lemmas whose proofs are almost the same with Lemmas 3.9 and 3.10 in \cite{Z1}, so we omit the proof.

-\begin{lemma} Let $f\in C^{\infty}_b(\RR^n\times \SS)$.
-For any $m\in \NN$, there exists a constant $C_m\geq 1$ such that for all $(x, \al)\in\RR^n\times \SS$,
+\begin{lemma} Let $f\in C^{\infty}_b(\RR^n\times \mathbb{S})$.
+For any $m\in \mathbb{N}$, there exists a constant $C_m\geq 1$ such that for all $(x, \al)\in\RR^n\times \mathbb{S}$,

 \end{lemma}